Virtual Air Traffic Simulation Network: Membership and training

-Pilots are able to file their own flight plans either through their flight plan dialog in their pilot client or "pre-filing" by using the myVATSIM ICAO flight planning form, also used by flight planning sites and flight tracking tools such as projectFLY, SimBrief, SimToolkitPro, and Volanta.
+Pilots are able to file their own flight plans either through their flight plan dialog in their pilot client or "pre-filing" by using the myVATSIM ICAO flight planning form, also used by flight planning sites and flight tracking tools such as SimBrief, SimToolkitPro, and Volanta.

 Air Traffic Controllers are required to undertake mandatory training before they are permitted to direct traffic.
 Global Controller Administration Policy defines the requirements for each ATC rating, preceding local division restrictions.
 The ratings are as follows: